 As he'd told Lindsey earlier, he didn't think the man in his visions would come as soon as tonight, probably not even this week, maybe not for a month or longer, but he would come eventually.
-Even if that unwelcome visit was days or weeks away, it felt good to be prepare 2 the oppressive sun rolling off the world and slipping over the edge of the horizon.
+Even if that unwelcome visit was days or weeks away, it felt good to be prepared.
+Vassago woke.

+Without opening his eyes, he knew that night was coming.
+He could feel the oppressive sun rolling off the world and slipping over the edge of the horizon.
 When he did open his eyes, the last fading light coming through the attic vents confirmed that the waters of the night were on the rise.